acidanthera/VoodooPS2/README.md

 - Fixed a bug in the ProBook specific Info.plist (for those not using kozlek's FakeSMC) where SleepPressTime was not set to 3000.

-- Developers: Updated to Xcode 4.61.
+- Developers: Updated to Xcode 4.61, and also optimized a bit for size and exporting less symbols into kernel namespace.

 2013-03-04 v1.8.0